alex3robertson-psycdalex/Alex-D-Cypher/README.md

 genetic dynamic

-snap on a beat and they slander with "manic"
+i snap on a beat and they slander with "manic"

-gamma irrational
+in gamma irrational

 factorial data